maqsoftware/Simple-Class/goa/LOCALIZE.md

   };
   ```

 - Create a new subclass of **LangUtil** in `goa/Classes/lang/XyzUtil.cpp` like `goa/Classes/lang/SwahiliUtil.cpp`.
-Override each method with language specific details such as number of letters in alphabet, etc
+Override each method with language specific details such as number of letters in an alphabet, etc.

 - In `goa/Classes/lang/LangUtil.cpp`:
 	Add a new switch case in line 58 like this: